top of page

 These symptoms may appear in episodes or be constant, and are often aggravated by stress, certain foods or previous gastrointestinal infections.

-Diagnosis of IBS
+Diagnosis of irritable bowel syndrome

 IBS diagnosis is based on the Rome IV criterias, a set of diagnostic criteria for functional bowel disorders.
 These criterias include: